sarath-menon/master_thesis/prompts/prompt_refinement.md

 - "description": "details of the object including location, shape, color, and appearance",
 - "category": "category name",
 - "significance": "10-word explanation of its significance"

+## IMAGE_TO_UI_ELEMENTS
+Identify all buttons in the videogame UI and provide the following details for each:

+1. **Button**:
+   - Action performed when clicked.
+   - Content type: name, icon, or both.
+   - Name (if available) and icon description (if applicable).
+   - Shape, color, and screen location.

+Include a clear and concise sample instruction for interacting with the button.

+Format the output as a JSON list under the key "objects".
+Each entry should include:
+- "name": "Name of the element if available, otherwise None",
+- "icon": "Description of the icon if applicable, otherwise None",
+- "interaction": "Sample instruction for interacting with the element in {interaction_length} words or less",
+- "category": "Button",
+- "shape": "Shape of the element",
+- "color": "Color of the element",
+- "location": "Location of the element on the screen"